janellealmonte/Janelle-Almonte-Azure-Capstone/Checkpoint2/README.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

+In this particular output, it's shown that there is a file "README.md" that has been modified but not yet staged for commit, meaning that the changes made to this file have not been added to the next commit.
+The command also suggests the use of "git add <file>..." to update what will be committed and "git restore <file>..." to discard changes in working directory, which would allow you to stage the changes made to the README.md file and commit it or discard it.

+---

 `git log` shows the commit history for a repository.
 It lists the commits in reverse
 chronological order, showing the commit hash, author, date, and commit message for each commit.
 The git log command is used to view the commit history for a repository, whereas git status is used